 Device Monitoring

 The way these two products monitor connected devices is almost identical.
 SolarWinds Network Performance Monitor uses SNMP and ICMP to poll the devices to which it is connected.
-By assessing their responsiveness the program can ascertain how well a device is performing.
+By assessing their responsiveness, the program can ascertain how well a device is performing.
 Slow responses indicate that a device has been compromised.

 The program works by executing polls according to varying schedules with independent timers.
 This tests them automatically to assess their status.
 This is very much the model that Zenoss Core operates under.
 Zenoss Core uses SNMP and ICMP to assess the integrity of connected devices.
-This gives it more bandwidth to work with when monitoring devices.
+This gives more bandwidth to work with when monitoring devices.
 Given that the two are on par here and both offer SNMP and ICMP, it is a tie.

 Bandwidth Monitoring